As virus surges, Trump rallies keep packing in thousands - The Boston Globe

-But it's a different story in Trumpland.
-Thousands of President Donald Trump's supporters regularly cram together at campaign rallies around the country — masks optional and social distancing frowned upon.
+But it’s a different story in Trumpland.
+Thousands of President Trump’s supporters regularly cram together at campaign rallies around the country, masks optional and social distancing frowned upon.

 Trump rallies are among the nation’s biggest events being held in defiance of crowd restrictions designed to stop the virus from spreading.
 This at a time when public health experts are advising people to think twice even about inviting many guests for Thanksgiving dinner.